 The Logitech StreamCam is a premium option, aimed at giving streamers and other content creators everything they need in one package.
-This means a higher price tag, but that in turn helps prevent it from selling out, along with giving those willing to pay some extra features.
+The focus here is more on convenience than pure quality, however.

 The StreamCam is a special contender on our list in that it supports all resolutions from 240p to 1080p, and is able to stream or record each at any frame rate from 5 to 60.
 Though most will, of course, want to use the highest setting of 1080 60 fps, this lets those with low bandwidth customize their usage to their liking.

 It also comes with a built-in omnidirectional microphone, complete with a small noise filter, as well as a white indicator LED, a standard tripod mount (in addition to a monitor mount), auto-focus and exposure, USB-C connectivity, and streaming software for fine-tuning filtering and other capture details.
 Those who prefer vertical video can also remove the camera from its mount and physically rotate it to shoot with full HD 9:16 video.

 At $170 officially, the Logitech StreamCam usually sells for just $30 less than the Logitech Brio 4K Ultra, but since most streaming platforms don’t support 4K yet, its unique bonus features still make it an enticing buy.